eProsima/Fast-DDS-docs/docs/fastdds/faq/discovery/discovery.rst

 .. collapse::  What is the primary function of a Discovery Server in the DDS architecture?

     |br|

-    The role of the server is to redistribute its clients' discovery information to its known clients and servers.
+    The primary function of a Discovery Server in the DDS architecture is to centralize and redistribute discovery information among DomainParticipants, ensuring efficient communication between clients and servers.
+The server collects discovery data from clients (and other servers) and redistributes it to relevant participants, running a "matching" algorithm to provide only the necessary information for DataWriters and DataReaders to establish communication.
+It also facilitates server-to-server connections, enabling a more scalable discovery process across the network.
 For further information, go to :ref:`discovery_server`.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 .. collapse::  What is the primary purpose of a "BACKUP" server in the Discovery Server mechanism?

     |br|